mehackit/technomachine/README.md

 a,s,d,f: toggles drums on / off

+g: switches all drum toggles off

 r: randomizes the note sequence

+t: zeros the note sequence

+y: swtiches all drum toggles off and zeros the note sequence. (no sounds)

 x: toggles low freq kill switch on / off